PeterEckmann1/cse15l-lab-reports/lab-report-1-week-2.md.md

 ## Optimizing Remote Running

-* There are a lot of ways to make the process of running a `.java` file on the server easier, but I chose to make a bash file which allows us to easy run a set of commands
+* There are a lot of ways to make the process of running a `.java` file on the server easier, but I chose to make a bash file which allows us to easily run a set of commands
 * I created a file called `cse` with the following contents:
 ```
 scp $1 cs15lwi22alx@ieng6.ucsd.edu:~/ >/dev/null